|

 In 2019, I completed my bachelor's in computer science, combinatorics and optimization at the University of Waterloo, where I was advised by Pascal Poupart.
 From 2016 until 2018, I was also a visiting student researcher at Mila where I worked under the supervision of Yoshua Bengio.

 I have been fortunate to intern at Facebook AI Research several times in 2018, 2020 and 2021 as a researcher, where I was mentored by Noam Brown, Kyunghyun Cho and Mike Lewis.
 I have also previously worked as a research intern at Microsoft Research in fall 2017 and winter 2018 with Alessandro Sordoni and Adam Trischler.
-I have also spent time at MIT-IBM Watson AI Lab and General Catalyst Venture Partners as an AI Fellow
+I have also spent time at Google, MIT-IBM Watson AI Lab and General Catalyst Venture Partners as an AI Fellow.

-Email / Google Scholar / LinkedIn / Twitter
+Google Scholar /

-* indicates equal first author contributions
+Publications * indicates equal first author contributions |

 Modeling Boundedly Rational Agents with Latent Inference Budgets

-Athul Paul Jacob, Abhishek Gupta, Jacob Andreas
+Athul Paul Jacob,

 International Conference on Learning Representations (ICLR), 2024